Anas-7860/meta-js-asessment/bookstore app/README.md

 After cloning the github, you will want to do the following to get the code running on your computer.

+open VS code to run the code locally or open gitpod to run the code on browser

 Inside the project directory, in the terminal type: npm i

 Open two additional terminals in your VS code